 POAs between UPOAA states

-The Uniform Law Commission (UCL) proposed a solution to these inconveniences in the Uniform Power of Attorney Act (UPOAA).
-By adopting this Act, states make POA acceptance in other jurisdictions seamless.
+By adopting this Act set forth by the Uniform Law Commission (UCL), states make POA acceptance in other jurisdictions seamless.
 Currently, 28 states have adopted the UPOAA.

 Although the law may not require it, regularly reviewing your POA can ensure that the document remains valid and best suited to your needs.
 Any change in life circumstances should prompt a review, allowing you to change the scope of the POA or appoint a new agent if needed.